yamadapc/augmented-audio/crates/audio-processor-traits/README.md

 * Testing tools

 ## Buffer performance
-On a simple gain benchmark, performance is between 10-20x worse on a `VecAudioBuffer` than a `Vec`.
+On a trivial gain benchmark, performance is between 10-20x worse on a `VecAudioBuffer` than a `Vec`.

-Potential reasons why this is the case:

-* Unable to optimise bounds checking away (around 2x improvement from using `get_unchecked`)
-* Unable to vectorize (?)

-I wasn't aware of this at the start, so I'll have a look & review whether it makes sense to use audio-buffer structs given this problem.

 Other things to measure: